Run AI Models Locally with Ollama and LM Studio

 Next steps

-Now that you have Ollama running, here are some ways to go deeper:
+Now that you have local AI running, here are some ways to go deeper:

 - Explore the model library.
-Browse ollama.com/library for hundreds of available models.
+Browse ollama.com/library or LM Studio's Discover tab for hundreds of available models.

-Modelfileto create models with custom system prompts, parameters, and fine-tuning. - Set up a team server.
+Modelfileto create models with custom system prompts and parameters. - Set up a team server.
 Run Ollama on a shared machine so your whole team can access local models over the network.

 - Try different quantizations.
 Experiment with Q4 vs Q8 for your specific use case to find your quality-speed sweet spot.